Mueller report shows he chose not to charge Trump because obstruction was in plain view

 Breaking News Emails

-Special counsel Robert Mueller reviewed President Donald Trump’s attempts to muddy the investigation, including efforts to tamper with witnesses and to have the attorney general take control of the probe — but decided not to charge him with obstruction because there was no underlying crime and many of those attempts were carried out in plain view.
+Special counsel Robert Mueller's lengthy report made public Thursday reviewed President Donald Trump's attempts to muddy the investigation, including efforts to tamper with witnesses, but decided not to charge him with obstruction because there was no underlying crime and many of the attempts were carried out in plain view.

-Trump was panicked when he first found out about Mueller's appointment, saying, "Oh my God.
+Trump, the 448-page report reveals, was panicked when he first found out about Mueller's appointment, saying, "Oh my God.
 This is terrible.
 This is the end of my Presidency.
-I’m fucked," the report says, citing testimony from then Attorney General Jeff Sessions’ chief of staff.
+I’m fucked," citing testimony from then Attorney General Jeff Sessions’ chief of staff.

 Prosecutors also consulted an opinion by DOJ’s Office of Legal Counsel that a sitting president can't be indicted, "and accepted OLC's legal conclusion."